danielgtaylor/restish/docs/guide.md

 $ restish post api.rest.sh name: Kari, tags[]: admin
 ```

 Read more about [CLI Shorthand](/shorthand.md).
-Headers and query params can also be set via environment variables, for example:
+Headers and query params can also be set via environment variables by prefixing with `RSH_`, for example:

 ```bash
 # Set via env vars